phyce/rl-natural-speech/src/main/java/dev/phyce/naturalspeech/README.md

 https://github.com/apple-oss-distributions/xnu/blob/main/bsd/sys/xattr.h#L98

-### `LibObjC`
+## `LibObjC`
+`texttospeech/engine/macos/natives/objc/LibObjC.java`

 For macOS, we use JNA to directly interface with the OS native Objective-C API, `Foundation`. https://developer.apple.com/documentation/foundation

-Since JNA interfaces to C, but macOS API is in Objective-C, the interop is performed through the Objective-C Runtime (synonmous with the Java Runtime Environment). https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc
+Since JNA interfaces to C, but macOS API is in Objective-C, the interop is performed through the Objective-C Runtime (synonymous with the Java Runtime Environment). https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc

-The level of Java/Obj-C interop we perform is somewhat novel, including implementing the Obj-C Block application-binary-interface (Blocks in Obj-C is synonmous with Java closures). https://clang.llvm.org/docs/Block-ABI-Apple.html
+The level of Java/Obj-C interop we perform is somewhat novel, including implementing the Obj-C Block application-binary-interface (Blocks in Obj-C is synonymous with Java closures). https://clang.llvm.org/docs/Block-ABI-Apple.html

+## Explicit Client `EventBus` Registering
+Client event handlers/subscribers were partitioned into multiple objects, they explicitly subscribe to the `EventBus` in `startUp` and reliably unsubscribe on `shutDown`.
+We placed these event handlers objects in the package `clienteventhandlers`.